 The Discussion field may aid in understanding the requirement but does not itself constitute a requirement.

-The optional informative fields show the source of the requirement and to which functions or devices of the voting system it applies:
+The optional informative fields show related requirements and to which functions or devices of the voting system it applies:

-External references: specifications or laws that are sources for the requirement.

-Prior VVSG sources: previous VVSG requirements that the current requirement is updating.
+“Related requirements:” VVSG requirements elsewhere in the document related to the current requirement.

-Applies to: indicates the type of voting system function or device to which the requirement applies.
+“Applies to:” indicates the type of voting system function or device to which the requirement applies.
 This field is used only if the applicability of a requirement is not already clear in the requirement text.

 Navigating through Requirements